-In Taranaki, ammonia, nitrate, and DRP concentrations are monitored at 25 state of environment monitoring sites.
+In Taranaki, ammonia, nitrate, and DRP concentrations are routinely monitored at 21 state of the environment monitoring sites.
 Sampling is carried out monthly, regardless of weather and flow conditions, and has been undertaken at most sites since around 2004/2005.
 Additionally, NIWA undertakes monthly monitoring of ammonia, nitrate-nitrite nitrogen (NNN), and DRP concentrations at one additional site under the National River Water Quality Network (NRWQN).
 This site has a long-term record extending back to 1989.
-This brings the total number of long-term monitoring sites to 25 (Appendix A).
-These sites have been used to inform the setting of ammonia, nitrate, and DRP baseline states.
+Three additional sites in the Waingongoro catchment had previously been monitored for ammonia, nitrate and DRP on a long-term basis as part of a water quality investigation associated with an industrial wastewater discharge.
+However, as this investigation has now concluded, monitoring at these sites was recently discontinued.
+Therefore, the total number of long-term monitoring sites considered in this assessment is 22 (Appendix A).
+These sites have been used to inform the identification of draft ammonia, nitrate, and DRP baseline states.